RETAIL MASTER DATA MANAGEMENT

 The deployment and adoption of the MDM solution brought about numerous benefits:

-- Providing relevant, accurate and complete set of data attributes in a timely manner thereby greatly reducing and eliminating costly manual errors
+- Providing a relevant, accurate, and complete set of data attributes in a timely manner thereby eliminating costly manual errors.

-- Enabled analytical reporting on historical data (ranging from just days up to 5 years)
+- Enabled analytical reporting on historical data (ranging from just days up to five years).

 TIBCO™ – BusinessWorks; EMS; Hawk